 Once cancer treatment ends, hopefully with a clean bill of health, most patients hightail it away from the hospital, putting the endless batteries of tests, needle sticks and scans in their rearview mirror.
 So it’s a rare patient that returns of their own volition, and rarer still, becomes a lab volunteer.

 But that’s exactly what David Hesmer did.
-Hesmer, 28, is a volunteer in the Shawn Hingtgen, PhD, lab, working sometimes weekly or monthly with Hingtgen and Kevin Sheets, PhD, to further the study of glioblastoma, something he knows a lot about.
+Hesmer, 28, is a volunteer in the lab of Shawn Hingtgen, PhD, working sometimes weekly or monthly with Hingtgen and Kevin Sheets, PhD, to further the study of glioblastoma, something he knows a lot about.

 Hesmer was diagnosed with glioblastoma in 2016, but it wasn’t a straightforward or easy diagnosis.
 Severe headaches, nausea and abnormal fatigue were passed off as gastritis or a bad hangover, and Hesmer found himself visiting doctors with increased frequency.

 “By Labor Day 2017, I was having the worst headache of my life,” Hesmer said.
 “I began to throw up, and it didn’t stop for days.
 I couldn’t eat, couldn’t sleep, couldn’t work.
 Finally, an MRI confirmed that there was a real problem.
 I had an aggressive brain tumor that needed to come out immediately.”

 After being rushed to the N.C.
 Cancer Hospital, the clinical arm of UNC Lineberger, that same day, Hesmer had surgery and scheduled chemotherapy and radiation treatments.
 And even though doctors advised against it, Hesmer, naturally, googled his condition.

 “I found out what I was dealing with,” he said.
 “The results are dismal with glioblastoma.
 It was a pretty big moment for me, understanding what I actually had.”